-This policy applies to a wide variety of conduct, including conduct that is less severe than harassment that violates local or federal law.
+This policy prohibits a wide variety of conduct, including all inappropriate conduct, even if that conduct is less severe than harassment that violates local or federal law.

 This policy applies to conduct at all Agency locations, Agency-sponsored business or social events, during business travel and all activities at which an employee represents the Agency.
 This policy may also apply to conduct that occurs outside of work or work-related events, but which has an impact on the working environment of Agency employees (such as sending emails from a home or from a non-Agency owned computer).